-It’s possible that we felt an endorsement from London’s leading Art Directors REALLY would help O’Connor Dowse, but we were very aware that meeting the best Art and Creative Directors would be pretty useful to us too.
+It’s possible that we felt an endorsement from London’s leading Art Directors really would help O’Connor Dowse, but we were very aware that meeting the best Art Directors and Creative Directors in London would be pretty useful to us.

-Paul Arden, John Hegarty and Alan Waldie passed.
+Paul Arden, John Hegarty and Alan Waldie turned us down.

-Graham Fink made Mike McKenna and I come up with better concepts for his image, quite right too.
+Graham Fink said yes, but made Mike McKenna and I come up dozens of concepts for his image, then picked the one below.